 The group shuffled forward to follow the student guide.
 It was a strange procession.
 To Gwen’s left, ancient gargoyles carved from weeping stone glared down at them; to her right, a sleek, glass-and-steel tram station hummed with a low, electromagnetic thrum.

 This was the great contradiction of Cairn-Gait.
-Her father spoke of the Conservatory as a cathedral of purity, yet the 21st century had bled into the campus like ink into water.
+Her father spoke of the Conservatory as a cathedral of purity, yet the 21st century had bled into the campus like an oil spill into a majestic coral reef.
 The intersection of powerful ley lines made traditional electricity temperamental—WiFi speed here often relied on the phases of the moon—yet the administration insisted on integration.

 “On you go,” the guide shouted.
 “And first-years, we’re off at the Primal Cairn stop.
 You can’t miss it.
 It’s the big rock pile.
 The stop is Primal Cairn.
 If you get off on the opposite side of campus, I’m not going after you.”

 The tram jerked into motion, a mechanical shudder that made the Inks gasp.
 Charlotte and Estelle muttered annoyances as they clutched the hanging loops.
-Their surnames hadn’t earned the relative safety of a seat.
-Gwen’s heart jumped into her throat—she’d never ridden a vehicle that wasn’t a chauffeured car—but she kept her face a mask of porcelain calm.
+Their own, lesser-known crests hadn’t earned the relative safety of a seat.
+Gwen’s heart jumped into her throat—she’d never ridden a vehicle that wasn’t a chauffeured car or charmed flying carriage—but she kept her face a mask of porcelain calm.

 Across the aisle, she caught the eye of the flannel boy.
 He wasn’t holding onto a rail.
 He was balanced perfectly, swaying with the tram’s movements, a small, amused smile playing on his lips as he watched the Inks struggle with the ride’s physics.
 Gwen turned her gaze away instantly.
 His amusement was an insult.
 She’d like to see him be so calm riding a peryton for the first time.